 Imagine traveling outside of your comfort zone, meeting people frequently, and then having to sell to them.

 Generally, science- or research-related jobs suit introverts, but having to face patients and patients’ families for hours a day as a doctor, nurse, or caregiver can be quite draining on an introvert.

 That said, there are specializations that allow you to work in solitude, such as radiologists who interpret X-rays, MRIs, and other diagnostic images, laboratory technicians who perform blood work, urinalysis, and other diagnostic tests in the laboratory, or biostatisticians who analyze complicated data for hospitals, insurance companies, or epidemiologists.

 The Best Career for Introverts

-Not all of them will be perfect for introverts, but surely one of the 189 jobs listed there will suit your fancy.
+Not all of them will be perfect for introverts, but surely one of the many jobs listed on these websites will capture your interest.